Church of the Province of Myanmar: Worship and liturgy

 The Church of the Province of Myanmar embraces three orders of ordained ministry: deacon, priest and bishop.
-A local version of the Book of Common Prayer is used.
+A local version of the Book of Common Prayer, stemming from the 1960 Church of India, Pakistan, Burma and Ceylon version, is used.

 Doctrine and practice

 The centre of the Church of the Province of Myanmar's teaching is the life and resurrection of Jesus Christ.
 The basic teachings of the church, or catechism, includes: